MylesMor/nanoleafapi/README.md

         }
 ```

-Inputting an invalid dictionary will result in the function returning False, and it printing to the console `Invalid effect dictionary!`.
+Inputting an invalid dictionary will raise a NanoleafEffectCreationError.

 ### Events
 Creates an event listener for the different types of events.